Generative Refinement Networks for Visual Synthesis: Experiments

 In Tab. \ref{tab:video_recons}, we present a series of joint image-video tokenizers, exploring the impact of varying HBQ rounds and latent channel dimensions.
 We first analyze the effect of HBQ rounds and observe a clear trend: reconstruction metrics such as rFVD and PSNR consistently improve as the number of HBQ rounds increases.
 While four to six rounds already yield strong performance, an eight-round configuration achieves reconstruction quality nearly identical to that of the continuous baseline as depicted in Tab. \ref{tab:video_recons} and Fig. \ref{fig:ablation_hb_round}.
 This demonstrates that our HBQ tokenizer can match its continuous counterpart's fidelity while operating at a higher compression rate.
 Crucially, this is achieved without increasing the latent channels.
 While other methods (e.g., Infinity \cite{hanjInfinity}, BitDance \cite{bitdance}) can also bridge the gap to continuous models, they typically rely on expanding the latent dimension.
 As recent studies \cite{stable-diffusion3, hanjInfinity, dcae1p5} suggest, such an approach often slows convergence and necessitates larger models.
 In contrast, our primary results are achieved without increasing the latent dimension.

 We also experimented with expanding the latent channels from 16 to 64.
 This single change boosts the PSNR from 30.40 to an impressive 33.97.
 Notably, this performance is comparable to the state-of-the-art Wan 2.1 tokenizer, but is achieved at a 4$\times$ higher compression rate.
-By carefully tuning the GAN loss weight, our proposed HBQ tokenizer maintains nearly identical SSIM and PSNR scores while significantly improving perceptual metrics, reducing rFVD from 50.6 to 30.1 and LPIPS from 0.084 to 0.078.
+By carefully tuning the GAN loss weight and training for more iterations, the HBQ tokenizer outperforms Wan 2.1 and Wan 2.2 in terms of SSIM and PSNR.
 More details on tuning $\lambda_{GAN}$ are provided in Appendix \ref{appendix:tune_gan}.